Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Alternatives to consider

-• Room & Board Metro: more of a classic “middle depth” all-purpose sofa.
+• Room & Board Metro: a more classic middle-depth, all-purpose sofa.

-• Crate & Barrel Lounge: popular for deep lounging at a different price tier.
+• Crate & Barrel Lounge: another popular deep-lounging option at a different price tier.

-• West Elm Harmony: known for soft, sink-in comfort and customizable sizing.
+• West Elm Harmony: softer, sink-in comfort with flexible sizing.

 Pro Tips for DWR Sofa

-• Measure the seat depth you enjoy before ordering—deep seats can feel completely different from standard ones.
+• Measure the seat depth you actually enjoy before ordering; deep seats can feel completely different from standard ones.

-• If you’re between sizes, think about how often you lounge vs. host.
+• If you are between models, think about how often you lounge versus host.
 Hosting usually favors easier stand-up and a more upright sit.

-• For small rooms, prioritize visual footprint as much as physical dimensions.
-Outline and Bantam read lighter than Como.
+• For small rooms, prioritize visual footprint alongside raw dimensions.
+Outline and Bantam read lighter than Como and Mags.

-• If you have pets, pick upholstery with your real life in mind.
-Smooth leather sofas wipe down easily but can show scratches; tight-weave fabric sofas tend to hide wear better.
+• If you have pets, pick upholstery for daily life, not just looks.
+Smooth leather sofas wipe down easily but can show scratches; tighter-weave fabric sofas usually hide wear better.

-• Expect deep, low sofas to feel more relaxed once seated—but slightly harder for quick stand-ups.
+• Expect deeper, lower sofas to feel more relaxed once seated but slower on quick stand-ups.

-• Plan for cushion break-in and how long sofas really last under daily use.
+• Plan for cushion break-in and how long sofas really last under everyday use.

-• If cleaning is a priority, think about how you’ll handle spills and water rings before you pick a fabric.
+• If cleaning is a priority, think through spills, pet messes, and spills and water rings before choosing a fabric.

 FAQs